iIqbalSazim/LP_M2W2_ruby_solutions/README.md

 - For example, to run grading.rb type: `ruby grading.rb`.
 - You can also test other inputs by changing the input values in each file.

+### Note:
+- Practice folder contain solutions to other problems I practiced.